SumoLogic/sumologic-documentation/docs/get-started/sign-up.md

 You have three days to activate or it will be removed.
 You can sign up again if you miss activating your account.
 :::

-To activate your Sumo Logic Free Trial account:
+To activate your Sumo Logic Trial account:

 1. Locate and review the activation Sumo Logic email, then click **Activate Now**.
 1. Fill out the **Activate Your Account** form.